Curtis Teets · 30-year Columbus restoration veteran.

 Sewage Extraction

+Step 2: Professional Extraction.
 Industrial truck-mounted pumps extract all standing sewage.
-We use negative air pressure containment to prevent airborne pathogen spread.
+We use professional water extraction with negative air pressure containment to prevent airborne pathogen spread.
 Every drop is contained and removed safely according to biohazard protocols.

 Contaminated Material Removal